In Praise of Birds

 Guest Contributor for Panorama.

 Sarah Nathan is a teacher and writer living and working in East Lothian, Scotland.
-She has an MA in English Literature from the University of Edinburgh and has completed numerous online writing courses, most recently with Goldsmiths University, London.
-She has previously had work featured in Outcrop Poetry, an online and print journal and Wrong Directions, an Edinburgh zine.
+She has an MA in English Literature from the University of Edinburgh and is currently working towards an MLitt in Creative Writing at the University of Glasgow.
+She has previously had work featured in Outcrop Poetry, and Wrong Directions, an Edinburgh zine.

 Loading...